 - Once results are displayed, check the overall result, and click Expand All.

-Disable throttling
+Disable Throttling

 This is only relevant for Exchange 2010+.
 Exchange 2007 and earlier do not have throttling policies.
 Disabling the throttling will allow for a faster migration.
 Follow the instructions in Option 1 for the relevant Exchange instance.